Beyond Success Rates: Trainability and Extractability for Offline GCRL: Phased Training

 First, we start training a set of configurations $C = \{ \lambda^{(1)}, \lambda^{(2)}, ..., \lambda^{(n)} \} \subseteq \Lambda$ in time steps $t_0$ to $t_{ls(1)}$ ($ls$ denoting landscape), where we evaluate all configurations in $C$ to collect landscape data.
 We then proceed to pick the best configuration, using its checkpoint for training in the second phase.
 To continue training, we start training all $\lambda \in C$ until $t_{ls(2)}$.
 However, instead of continuing with the previous model, we use the checkpoint mentioned earlier.
 This ensures a fair starting point for all configurations in phase two and also implicitly schedules the hyperparameters as needed.

 The process is repeated until all phases have been completed.
-In contrast to \citet{mohan-automlconf23a}, we do not evaluate configurations by training until the last phase, as this worsens performance in our setting. \Cref{tab:tfinal-vs-tphase} shows the change in metrics when switching from $t_{phase}$ to $t_{final}$.
-In general, scores decrease when selecting the best-performing configurations based on $t_{final}$, except for HIQL on expert data, where maximum performance is higher.
-Landscapes appear quite similar, with slightly fewer interactions between hyperparameters for HIQL.
-In general, performance is lower when using $t_{final}$, leading us to do all experiments with $t_{ls(i)}$.
-This simplifies the setup and significantly reduces computational costs.
+In contrast to \citet{mohan-automlconf23a}, we do not evaluate configurations by training until the last phase, as this worsens performance in our setting.